okuvshynov/cubestat/README.md

 4. Disk and network IO; Is shown in Kb/s.
 5. Memory usage in %

-Despite many monitoring tools available for monitoring typical system counters as well as GPU/Accelerators, horizon charts have a unique information density properties which makes it possible to show a history of N measurements for M metrics on a single screen for significantly large N and M. Thus, this tool was created.
+Despite many monitoring tools available for monitoring typical system counters as well as GPU/Accelerators, horizon charts have a unique information density properties which make it possible to show a history of N measurements for M metrics on a single screen for significantly large N and M. Thus, this tool was created.

 ## Installation and Usage: